Spare Parts Delivery to Vessel: Full Process

 FAQs:

 Q3.
-How long does customs clearance take?
+How long does tradition clearance take?